zaproxy/zap-api-docs/source/includes/contributing.md

 Please see the local setup for API docs section to setup and render the docs locally.

 <aside class="notice">
-The API documentation (this document) is built from the master branch of zap-api-docs using Slate.
+The API documentation (this document) is built from the default branch of zap-api-docs using Slate.
 </aside>

 ## Local Setup for API Docs